 Thanks for reading.
 And please, tell us what you think.
 What are your CTRs?
 Is there another metric you would use to judge basic campaign effectiveness?
 Leave your comments below!

 Kerigan Marketing Associates is a web design and marketing services agency in Panama City, Fl.
 We are Google AdWords Certified and an official Google Partner.
 We have delivered sustainable success to hundreds of clients, and we would love to help you.
-If you would like to learn more about about what we do, or would like to start your next successful online advertising campaign, just click the button below.
+If you would like to learn more about what we do or would like to start your next successful online advertising campaign, just click the button below.
 Thanks!

 Today, the first impression most consumers see for your business is online.
 And, even when a review isn’t flattering, there’s a big reason...

 Can I Trust You & Can I Trust Your Business?

 “Can I trust you, and can I trust your business?”
 More and more consumers are asking themselves this question and looking to online...

 Newest Google MyBusiness Feature, Call Tracking with Call History